Member Guide

 A health event is any unique health scenario that comes up for a Member and includes all the expenses related to it.
 It could be something big, like a knee surgery (which might entail doctor’s visits; the surgery itself including physician’s fees, facility, and anesthesia; physical therapy; and pain meds) or something minor, like one of your kids needing to see the pediatrician for a sore throat.

-With each health event, Members pay the first $500 as your Member Commitment.
+With each valid health event, Members pay the first $500 as your Member Commitment.
 For many health events, your bill(s) will total much less than $500 – for example, a standard doctor’s visit and prescription are likely to cost you less than $200 for an event.
-But, for larger events, like the knee surgery example above, you’ll pay the initial $500, and all expenses over your Member Commitment will be submitted to the Crowd for funding.
+But, for larger events, like the knee surgery example above, you’ll pay the initial $500, and all valid expenses over your Member Commitment will be submitted to the Crowd for funding.

 Our Commitment to Revenue Transparency

-Some of the main factors in rising health care costs are the mismatched incentives built into the system’s financial structure: health insurance companies profit off a percentage of customer premiums, so they can make more money by hiking up prices.
+Some of the main factors in rising healthcare costs are the mismatched incentives built into the system’s financial structure: health insurance companies profit off a percentage of customer premiums, so they can make more money by hiking up prices.

 CrowdHealth is different.
 We have intentionally established our revenue to align with our incentives 100% with the goals of the Crowd, and we’re committed to being transparent about it.